Data Week 2021: 15 February - 23 February

 - Generating, reading, analysing and communicating data

-These three intensive trainings take place in sequence in the week of 27 January - 4 February 2020.
+These three intensive trainings will take place in sequence over a week and a half from 15 February - 23 February 2021.
 Participants can choose whether to take part in all three courses, in two courses or only one individual course.

 How to register